 The High Court already compelled the NGO regulatory authority in 2016 to register a lobby for the Lesbian, Gay, Bisexual, Transgender and Intersex people in the country.

 The first step towards doing this is doing away with Section 162-165 of the Penal Code.
 Second is treating all queer groups with the dignity and respect they deserve.
-There is a court case in progress aimed towards achieving the first one.

 Regarding legalizing gay marriage, South Africa has already set a precedent that Kenya can learn from.